-The remaining three courses are electives that will be chosen by the student in consultation with the program director and the student's academic adviser at Colgate University.
-At least one of the three courses must be selected from a list of approved courses in the School of Earth and Environmental Sciences.
-Students are urged whenever practical to select electives that resonate with one or both of the required courses (ENST 309).
-This procedure underscores the environmental emphasis of the Australia Study Group, including its fundamental interdisciplinary nature.
+Students will select the remaining three courses as electives in consultation with the program director and the student's academic advisor at Colgate University.
+At least one of the three courses must be selected from the School of Earth and Environmental Sciences.
+Students are urged whenever practical to select electives that resonate with Henke’s course on Food and the interdisciplinary focus of the Environmental Studies Program and this study group.

-This mini-course takes place on the Thursday of orientation week and a Saturday during a subsequent weekend.
-The first day includes lecture and discussion of the history, politics, and culture of Australia.
-On the subsequent Saturday we will take a field trip to Canberra to visit the Australian War Memorial, the National Gallery, and Parliament House.
+This mini-course takes place on the Thursday of orientation week and includes lecture and discussion of the history, politics, and culture of Australia.

 Calendar and Deadlines

-All students interested in applying should plan on attending one of the informational sessions.
-The deadline for applications to the fall 2014 Australia Study Group is Friday, November 8, 2013.
-Applications are on the Colgate University Off-Campus Study/International Programs website and are submitted online at offcampusstudy.colgate.edu.
+All students interested in applying should plan on attending one of the listed information sessions.
+The study group application will open on Wednesday, October 3, 2018, and will close on Wednesday, November 7, 2018.
+Applications are on the Colgate University Off-Campus Study website and are submitted online at offcampusstudy.colgate.edu.
 Admission decisions will be sent out in late December 2018.

 Passports and Visas

-Australia Study Group program approximate dates: July 19 - November 21, 2014
+Australia Study Group program approximate dates: mid-July to November 21, 2019

 ; or check the University of Wollongong's website for international students at www.uow.edu.au